wogscpar/SZZUnleashed/README.md

 Lastly, the fix\_and\_bug\_introducing\_pairs.json includes all possible pairs which could lead to a bug introduction and fix.
-This file is not sorted in any way and it includes doublettes when it comes to both introducers and fixes.
+This file is not sorted in any way and it includes duplicates when it comes to both introducers and fixes.
 A fix can be made several times and a introducer could be responsible for many fixes.

 ## Feature Extraction ##
-Now that the potential bug introducing commits has been identified, the repository can be mined for features.
+Now that the potential bug-introducing commits has been identified, the repository can be mined for features.

 ### Code Churns ###